 Our exploration of turnover data reveals clear trends in the profiles of the employees most inclined to leave: the consistency of their departures throughout the year, and the main motivations driving them to leave.

-The main reasons for these departures revolve around career development prospects and family imperatives, with nuances depending on gender.
-This crucial information enables us to deepen our understanding of turnover dynamics, and to envisage answers to other questions relevant to human resources management:
+This crucial information enables us to gain a deeper understanding of turnover dynamics, and to envisage answers to other questions relevant to human resources management:

-• What is the average length of service of employees, depending on their school?
+What is the average length of service of employees according to their schools?

-• How long is an employee likely to stay with the company?
+How long is an employee most likely to stay with the company?

-• Do regular changes of manager contribute to staff departures?
+Do regular changes of manager contribute to employee departures?

 Ultimately, a better understanding of the factors influencing turnover offers the opportunity to implement more effective HR policies, retain talent and, ultimately, reduce the costs associated with excessive staff turnover.